Team Bolton Together

 Bolton Together is the children and young people’s voluntary and community sector consortium for Bolton.

-As a collective, our staff and volunteer base enable us to reach the 73,000 children and young people, and their families in Bolton.
+As a collective, our staff and volunteers help us reach over 73,000 children and young people, and their families across the borough – delivering support, building connections, and creating positive change.

 Bolton Together is a Registered Charity in England and Wales (1163466) and a Company Limited by Guarantee (08730010).